akshaykurmi/99-Scala-Problems/README.md

 3. Find the nth element of a list
 4. Find the number of elements in a list
 5. Reverse a list
+6. Find out whether a list is a palindrome